vnegi10/WeatherReport.jl/README.md

                         ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀Time [days]⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ```

-Default forecast is for 7 days starting from 00:00 today.
-To reduce the forecast window, use the
+Default forecast is for 6 days starting from the current hour.
+To reduce the forecast window,
-`days` keyword as show below:
+use the `days` keyword as shown below:

 ```julia
 jjulia> plot_hourly_temp("Veldhoven", days = 5)